Are Older Women Restricted to Teaching (‘Only’?) Young Women? A Close Look at Titus 2:3-5

 CONCLUSION

 Women teachers existed in the New Testament.
 In Titus 2:3-5 Paul was writing from a cultural point of view.
+And in vv.
+6-8 Paul also wrote to Titus from a cultural point of view.
 Women occupied their own household and had to manage it.
 And older women naturally taught young women how to manage their own household, to love their husbands and children, and develop the virtues, because young women also occupied the domestic sphere.
-But we must not over-read Paul’s words, when the church met in their household.
+And Titus (and other older men) would be better suited to teaching younger men on such issues.
+But we must not over-read Paul’s words, when the church met in their households.
 It is easy to imagine that when the church service was going on, walls of separation between men and women sharing their faith, their songs, their revelations and their teachings collapsed.

-When a matron stood up to offer a teaching, it is impossible (for me) to believe that the men filed out of the room or covered their ears with their hands and said “la-la-la-la!” so they could not hear her.
+And so when a matron stood up to offer a teaching, it is impossible (for me) to believe that the men filed out of the room or covered their ears with their hands and said “la-la-la-la!” so they could not hear her.
+It’s even harder (for me) to believe that they told her to sit down and shut up.
 On the contrary, why wouldn’t a twenty-something grandson listen to his sixty-five-year old grandmother who was sharing an insight or a revelation or a brief (or lengthy) teaching?
-How far do today’s Bible teachers take their restrictive interpretations?
+How far do today’s Bible teachers of the more restrictive variety take restrictive interpretations?
 They ignore the original context to the detriment of women teachers today.

 Therefore, I say we should listen to any godly woman in our churches who can offer a teaching to the whole assembly, men and women of any age.
 If not, then restrictive seminaries should fire every women professor / teacher or exclude men from her classroom.
 These seminaries should never have hired women in the first place.
 Moreover, women youtube teachers who decry progressive Christianity (and they should denounce it) must shut down their channel or provide disclaimers everywhere that they can teach only young women.
 They must give their age at the beginning of each video and announce that any woman who is the same age or older must now click out of their video–now!
 For sure men, even young ones, must click out immediately.
 Paul said so, right?